Walter Reed celebrates Hispanic Heritage Month with "Pioneers of Change: Shaping the Future Together" theme

 "It's one thing to speak the language, and it's another to become part of the culture," said U.S. Navy Capt.
-Juan Rosario, chief of staff at Walter Reed, as guest speaker during the medical center’s celebration of Hispanic Heritage Month on Oct.
-11, 2024.
+Juan Rosario, chief of staff at Walter Reed during the medical center’s celebration of Hispanic Heritage Month on Oct.
+11.

+A native of the Dominican Republic, Rosario came to the United States in 1983 when he was 9, only knowing a few words in English.
+Nine years later, he enlisted in the U.S. Navy from Paterson, New Jersey, taking his first steps to an illustrious military career.

+“My parents made the right decision to bring us into the United States for a better way of life," said Rosario, “the first Hispanic and Dominican to serve as chief of staff at The President's Hospital (Walter Reed).”

 |Date Taken: